spinnaker/governance/rfc/plugins-ui.md

 - Application tabs/routes
 - Component Overrides

-Todayt, these extension points are imperative, e.g., `Registry.pipeline.registerStage(stage)`.
+Today, these extension points are imperative, e.g., `Registry.pipeline.registerStage(stage)`.
 Deck will define a Plugin interface, `IDeckPlugin`, which will have declarative fields for each extension point.
 Some extension points (such as application tabs) may not support a purely declarative model.
 For such extension points, we may define initialization callback signatures that allow the plugin to initialize those Extensions.